-- 1. We support the USDA National Organic Program. - 2.
-We recommend that the New York State Agricultural Statistics Service should gather information and publish statistics that include information on organic farmers and products. - 3.
-We recommend that growers who are unknowing recipients of patented genetically engineered material through pollen drift should not be held liable for possessing the material. - 4.
-We recommend that no synthetic materials be allowed in the processing and production of organic labeled products. - 5.
-We recommend that Cornell University include an organic component in its Dairy Farm Business Summary. - 6.
-We oppose the mis-labeling and mis-identification of non-organic products as organic by retailers.

-- 7. We support the Department of Agriculture and Markets' Organic Certification Reimbursement Program. - 8.
-We recommend that producers claiming the sale of organic products at markets and roadside stands be required to display their organic certification.
+- 1. We support the USDA National Organic Program. - We recommend that the New York State Agricultural Statistics Service should gather information and publish statistics that include information on organic farmers and products. - We recommend that growers who are unknowing recipients of patented genetically engineered material through pollen drift should not be held liable for possessing the material. - We recommend that no synthetic materials be allowed in the processing and production of organic labeled products. - We recommend that Cornell University include an organic component in its Dairy Farm Business Summary. - We oppose the mis-labeling and mis-identification of non-organic products as organic by retailers. - 7.
+We support the Department of Agriculture and Markets' Organic Certification Reimbursement Program. - We recommend that producers claiming the sale of organic products at markets and roadside stands be required to display their organic certification. - We oppose the labeling of hydroponic vegetables as organic under the National Organic Program, as recommended by the Northeast Organic Farming Association of New York.